De Havilland Vampire: Records and achievements

 On 23 March 1948, John Cunningham, flying a modified Vampire Mk I with extended wing tips and powered by the Ghost engine, achieved a new world altitude record of 59,446 ft (18,119 m).

 On 14 July 1948, six Vampire F.3s of No. 54 Squadron RAF became the first jet aircraft to fly across the Atlantic Ocean when they arrived in Goose Bay, Labrador.
 They went via Stornoway in the Outer Hebrides of Scotland, Keflavík in Iceland and Bluie West 1, Greenland.
-From Goose Bay airfield they went on to Montreal (c.
-3,000 mi/4,830 km) to start the RAF's annual goodwill tour of Canada and the US, where they gave formation aerobatic displays.
-At the same time USAF Colonel David C. Schilling led a group of F-80 Shooting Stars flying to Fürstenfeldbruck Air Base in Germany to relieve a unit based there.
+From Goose Bay airfield they went on to Montreal (about 3,000 mi/4,830 km) to start the RAF's annual goodwill tour of Canada and the US, where they gave formation aerobatic displays.
+At the same time, USAF Colonel David C. Schilling led a group of F-80 Shooting Stars flying to Fürstenfeldbruck Air Base in Germany to relieve a unit based there.
 There were conflicting reports later regarding competition between the RAF and USAF to be the first to fly the Atlantic.
 One report said the USAF squadron delayed completion of its movement to allow the Vampires to be "the first jets across the Atlantic".
 Another said that the Vampire pilots celebrated "winning the race against the rival F-80s."